Europe’s Largest Nuclear Plant on Fire Amid Russian Shelling

-Europe’s largest nuclear power station is on fire after Russian troops began to shell it early Friday, according to the mayor of a nearby industrial city.
+Europe’s largest nuclear power station is on fire after Russian troops began to shell it early Friday, according to the mayor of the southern Ukrainian city where the plant is located.

-Mayor Dmytro Orlov of Energodar had said earlier that a column of soldiers could be seen heading toward Zaporizhzhia nuclear power plant, according to Reuters.
-He reported that Ukrainian forces were fighting with the Russians on the outskirts of the city, saying that “loud shots” could be heard.
+Mayor Dmytro Orlov of Enerhodar, an industrial city along the Dnieper River, had said earlier that an armored column of soldiers was moving toward Zaporizhzhia nuclear power plant, according to Reuters.

+Orlov reported that Ukrainian forces were battling with the invaders, whom he characterized as “young men in athletic clothes and armed with Kalashnikovs,” on the outskirts of the city.

-A plant official confirmed in a video posted to Telegram that the Russians had begun shelling the station.
+A plant official confirmed in a video posted to Telegram that the Russians had begun shelling the station, which is at the western edge of Enerhodar.

 “We demand that they stop the heavy weapons fire,” spokesperson Andriy Tuz said in the video, according to the Associated Press.
 “There is a real threat of nuclear danger in the biggest atomic energy station in Europe.”